knobik/if-hex-viewer/README.md

 # if-hex-viewer

-hex viewer with the ability to listen for udp traffic.
-Project created for private use.
+Simple hex viewer accepting udp traffic as buffer, written in js with vue and electron, enables to color part of the dump.
+I use it to debug Tibia packets.
+This is a private project, so i cant guarantee constant support.

 ![screenshot](https://github.com/knobik/if-hex-viewer/blob/master/screenshot.png?raw=true)